 Building lifetime relationships at Redrow Homes

 Redrow Homes had an interesting challenge at the end of 2017 - they had just lost their House Building Federation 5 star rating and were drowning in incoming messages and comments on social media.
-Social media had exposed some cracks in their customer service operations and because social media is a public medium then this was visible by both existing and potential customers.
+Social media had exposed some cracks in their customer service operations and because social media is a public medium, this was visible to both existing and potential customers.
 Marketing and customer services were not joined up so sponsored posts were littered with complaints and unanswered customer service questions.
 Something had to be done!

 The management team lay down some pretty big objectives;

 - To use social media to build lifetime relationships with customers.

 - To regain their House Building Federation 5 star rating.

 They decided to put social media at the heart of the organisation’s approach to customer services by showing their customers how engaging and responsive they were in this very public medium.
 By investing in people, training and technology they were able to reduce response times down from 48 hours to 1 hour and provide a seamless customer experience by joining up their nationwide offices so they could begin their journey of focusing on building lifetime relationships, which enabled them to regain their 5th star in early 2019. 🙌

 A massive well done to Redrow for putting social media front and centre. 💪